 Once upon a time, I acknowledged the beauty of the European continent.
 When in Estonia for a summer school, we took the ferry from Tallinn to Helsinki with “Viking line”, because is “only two hours away”.
 Yes!
 I learned a Finish untranslatable word – “sisu”, that might be the definition of happiness.
 And the Scandinavian habit “friluftsliv”, useful now, in pandemic times.

 Lately, I came accros many articles about Finland and I read that Finnish became officially the happiest nation, even though I thought Danish are notoriously wining that contest, weren’t they?
 Plus, the Finns are pioneers innovative educational system and in green technology.
 Are known for drinking the most coffee in the world, on average 5 cups a day.
 For swimming in cold lakes and than going to a sauna, or the other way around.
-Maybe al

 From other Scandinavian countries, we added to our dictionary useful words as hygge (coziness), lykke (fortune), lagom (not to little, not to much, just right), fika (coffee and cake break).
-But now more are added.

 Sisu, in Finnish, is a combination of “courage, stubbornness, perseverance and inner strength” (DoR magazine newsletter).
 Could this be the recipe for happy life or succees, that humans have been trying to define since the philosophers of Ancient Greece were gathering in the Acropolis of Athens?